Western Australia Police Force: Charges brought against serving police officers

-2010

 "Clothes-line" attack on motorbike riders

-In 2010, a senior constable in WA Police's "specialist enforcement and operations team" was charged with two counts of "assault causing bodily harm" and one of "causing bodily harm by an action or lack of action", after allegedly tying a rope across a Karawara path known to be used by motorbike riders.
-Two boys, aged 15 and 16, were knocked off their bikes with a police spokesman describing their injuries as "believed to be serious, but not life-threatening".
-The officer was due to attend Perth magistrates court on 4 January 2011.
+On 27 November 2010, an off-duty Senior Constable in WA Police's Specialist Enforcement and Operations Team, Matthew Gerard Owen Pow, was charged with two counts of committing an act causing danger or bodily harm and two counts of assault causing bodily harm, after allegedly tying a rope across a Karawara path, known to be used by motorbike riders at night.
+Two boys, aged 15 and 16, sustained superficial injuries after falling off their motorcycles, later claiming Pow tied the rope across the path.

-2019
+Pow appeared before Perth Magistrates Court on 4 January 2011.
+Pow's defence argued that insufficient evidence existed for his conviction as the rope alleged to have been used was never located.
+On 8 March 2012, a jury acquitted Pow, finding him not guilty.